Using a Higher EQ Against Conflict and Mental Disorders

 8 Manage your fears

-9 Take the time for an appropriate response
+9 Take time for an appropriate response

 • Go for a walk